 We live in a golden age of board gaming (and party gaming).
-If you grew up with Scrabble and Cluedo (which are okay games) and Risk and Monopoly (which are a bit more painful), you may understandably believe such things are limited in scope and of interest only to kids and weirdos.
-But in 2018 this hobby has far more to offer.
+If you've only played Cluedo and Monopoly, you're in for a treat: in 2019 this hobby has far more to offer.
 The best board games are well worth anyone's time.

-In this article we round up the 13 best board games available to humanity, together with our explanation of why each one is so essential, vital statistics (time to play, number of players, our difficulty rating) and a link to buy.
-We've also put links to help you find more information about each game on the wonderful resource Boardgamegeek, to whom we are indebted for the information about game times and recommended ages.
+In this article we round up the 10 best board games available to humanity, together with vital statistics (time to play, number of players, our difficulty rating) and a link to buy.
+We've also put links to the wonderful information resource Boardgamegeek.
+For the best bargains, read our roundup of the best board game deals.

 Where relevant we've included our picks of the best expansion packs for each board game.
 Expansions are cheaper than full games and make great presents for loved ones obsessed with one game in particular.